AdguardTeam/AdGuardDNSClient/README.md

 ## <a href="#start" id="start" name="start">Quick start</a>

-> [!NOTE]
+> [!WARNING]
 > AdGuard DNS Client is still in the Beta stage.
-Things will break and there are still bugs.
+It may be unstable.

 Supported operating systems: